What's The Difference Between a Bralette and a Sports Bra?

 A bralette is a less structured version of a bra – it’s a hybrid garment that lies somewhere between a bra and a tank top.
 It doesn’t have any under-wiring, and has less structure, moulding or padding than a conventional bra.

 There are a diverse range of bralettes out there – everything from lace to halter necks, racer backs or plunging cups, strappy to strapless.
 As with most women’s underwear styles (there are over 20 varieties of knickers!), it can be a struggle to choose!
-Y.O.U bralettes, which are made with super-soft organic cotton, are designed to be both comfortable and stylish – so all you have to do is choose your favourite colour!
+Y.O.U Organic Cotton, unwired bralettes are made with super-soft organic cotton, and designed to be both comfortable and stylish – so all you have to do is choose your favourite colour!
 We receive amazing feedback about the quality, design and support provided by our best-selling unwired bralettes.

 What is a sports bra?

 A sports bra is essentially a bralette with more support!
 It’s designed to protect breasts during exercise.
 In order to do this, a sports bra typically minimises breast movement, which in turn helps to ease pain.
 This can be achieved by either encapsulating or compressing the breasts.
 The encapsulating technique tends to be more effective at reducing discomfort, whilst compression is sometimes more effective for short, intensive bursts of exercise.